Ideal Point Estimation in the New Mexico House: A W-NOMINATE Analysis

 names(files) <- sub("\\.csv$", "", basename(files))

-df_list <- lapply(files, read.csv, stringsAsFactors = FALSE)Attendance and Participation
+df_list <- lapply(files, read.csv, stringsAsFactors = FALSE)Attendance vs. Participation

 # Calculate participation rates from vote data